twarsop/scaffss/readme.md

 <div>This is a component</div>
 ```

-Result of executing scaffss on the scaffold and components:
+Result of executing scaffss on the scaffold and components (`output-folder`):

 ```
 index.html